-Compost provides you with many benefits, be they environmental or economic, which is why it's often referred to as black gold.
-Compost is a rich, very beneficial form of fertilizer you make using your kitchen, garden and yard waste.
-You can spread compost in your garden, on flower beds, around trees, and even on top of your lawn.
-Woody compost can be used as an alternative to synthetic mulch as well.
+Compost provides many benefits, both environmental and economic, which is why it's often referred to as black gold.
+Compost is a rich, beneficial form of fertilizer that you can make yourself by using waste from your kitchen and yard.
+You can spread compost as a fertilizer for your garden, flower beds, around trees, and even on top of your lawn.

-Composting is nature’s way of recycling, by returning valuable organic matter and nutrients to soil to be used once again.
-One of the best aspects about using compost in your gardens is that you don’t need to purchase fertilizers, or if you choose to, only a very small amount will be required to produce exceptional results.
-Because compost improves the drainage and moisture absorption of your soil, it will retain fertilizers or pesticides for longer periods.
-This also means that you do not need to water as frequently, as compost can retain 100% of its weight in water (an important component of gardening in a drought).
-Making compost will also save you money by reducing the amount of garbage you produce (by up to 33%), especially if you pay by the can.
+Composting is nature’s way of recycling, by returning valuable organic matter and nutrients to the soil to be used again.
+Using compost for your gardens saves you from having to purchase fertilizers, or it can be mixed in with bought fertilizers to reduce how much needs to be purchased.
+And because compost improves the drainage and moisture absorption of your soil, the ground will retain fertilizers or pesticides for longer periods.
+Plus you will not need to water as frequently, as compost can retain 100% of its weight in water.
+And further, if you pay for street-side garbage removal by volume, making your own compost can also save you money by reducing the amount of garbage you produce (for some households up to 33%).

-Once you determine a good location, you need to determine what you are going to compost in.
-While you can just create a compost pile, most people opt for a composting bin, which you can either build yourself or purchase at a local retailer.
-The minimum recommended size for an effective composting bin is 3’ x 3’ x 3’.
+Once you determine a good location, you will need to determine what you are going to compost in.
+Although you can just create a compost pile, most people opt for a composting bin, which you can either build yourself or purchase ready-made.
+The minimum recommended size for an effective composter is 3’ x 3’ x 3’.

-In order to avoid some potential pitfalls of composting, when "feeding" your pile you should avoid adding things that may contaminate the compost with diseases, such as pet droppings or diseased plants from your garden.
-The same goes for things that may contain toxins, such as colored paper, synthetic chemicals or coal ash.
-You also want to steer clear of meat, bones, fish, fats or dairy items, as these will likely lead you to a smelly situation.
+You should be careful to avoid adding pet waste or diseased plants from your garden, as these may contaminate your compost with diseases.
+Also avoid adding materials that may contain toxins, such as colored paper, synthetic chemicals or coal ash.
+You should also consider avoiding adding meat, bones, fish, fats or dairy items, as these can cause you to have a foul-smelling composter.

 Once you’ve got your compost pile up and running it is fairly simple to maintain.
-The main maintenance task associated with a composter is turning, or mixing, the pile regularly (twice a month should be good).
-This helps mix the contents to keep the “cooking” process moving along, and also serves to aerate the pile.
-While turning the pile it’s a good idea to check on the moisture content, and if any part seems dry, add some water to the pile.
-Finally, two great related tips are to shred up the items that you add to the pile, and give big “meals” rather than small ones when you add material to the composter.
+The main maintenance task associated with a composter is turning or mixing the pile regularly (at least twice a month).
+This helps mix the contents to facilitate the “cooking” process, and also serves to aerate the pile.
+When turning the pile also check its moisture content, and if any part seems dry, add some water to the pile.
+Finally, try to shred the items that you add to the pile, and give big “meals” rather than small ones when you add material to your composter.

 Related Articles . . .